MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections.md

 2.	**Enable global navigation and customize navigational links:** [Set up and customize global navigation in the SharePoint app bar](https://docs.microsoft.com/SharePoint/sharepoint-app-bar).
 Learn about the different ways you can [set up the home site navigation and global navigation](https://docs.microsoft.com/SharePoint/sharepoint-app-bar#see-all-the-different-ways-you-can-set-up-global-navigation) to surface the right content at the right time.

-3.	**Create a Home site app package in PowerShell:** The tenant admin needs to download and run PowerShell script from GitHub to create the Viva Connections desktop package.
+3.	**Create a Viva Connections app package in PowerShell:** The tenant admin needs to download and run PowerShell script from GitHub to create the Viva Connections desktop package.
 Ensure that you are using the [latest version](https://www.powershellgallery.com/packages/Microsoft.Online.SharePoint.PowerShell/16.0.20912.12000) of the [SharePoint Management Shell](https://docs.microsoft.com/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell?view=sharepoint-ps) tool before running the script.

 >[!IMPORTANT]